 As a result of the constitutional changes associated with confederation, the provincial revenue was reduced to about $400,000 a year.
 In order to control the costs of government, in 1868 a ceiling was placed on membership in the Legislative Council, limiting it to 18.
 The office of solicitor general was abolished and legal advice was obtained by recourse to lawyers in private practice.
 The receiver-generalship was merged with the function of the provincial secretary.

 Wetmore’s values and his mark on the province were as much reflected in the legislation which his government supported as in his administration of the province.
 He was involved to varying degrees in all of the principal measures brought forward between 1868 and 1870.
 Many were mildly populist.
 In the 1868 session the legislature exempted all family homesteads valued at under $600 from sale on execution, an act designed to protect small farmers from the worst actions of their creditors.
-The same session incorporated the College of Saint Joseph [see Camille Lefebvre], the forerunner of the Université de Moncton.
+The same session incorporated the College of St Joseph [see Camille Lefebvre], the forerunner of the Université de Moncton.
 The following year the government extended its family legislation by granting full property rights to all married women living apart from or deserted by their husbands.

 Despite his growing involvement in government during the years after 1867, Wetmore never abandoned his professional interests.
 He took his role as attorney general seriously and continued the active practice of law in that capacity.
 On some occasions he personally conducted the prosecution of offenders in the courts of the province.